Business tips

 • Engagement metrics (likes, retweets, replies): Which posts get people to interact?

 • Impressions vs. follows: Are people seeing your tweets but not following you?
-That could point to a problem with your profile.
+That could point to a problem with your social media profile.

-Analytics aren’t just numbers — they’re insights into what your audience cares about and how you can improve.
+Twitter analytics aren't just numbers — they're valuable insights into what your audience cares about and how you can improve.

 Avoid common pitfalls